learn-academy-2019-charlie/ruby-assessment-tsengrandy/ruby.md

 Choose one of these resources and go through the material (not for hours, only looking for around 10min of your time) then come back here and list a few new things you learned about Ruby.

+Commas are not allowed in numbers, but underscores are.
+So if you feel the need to mark your thousands so the numbers are more readable, use an underscore. population = 12_000_000_000

+Both exclamation marks and question marks may be used in method names.

+Think of the at symbol as meaning attribute.

+A range is two values surrounded by parentheses and separated by an ellipsis (in the form of two or three dots).
+Normally, only two dots are used.
+If a third dot is used, the last value in the range is excluded.